mikebarkas/vagrant-puppet-lamp-dev-server/README.md

-## Virtual Development LAMP Server
+## Virtual LAMP Server for Development

 Virtual development server built with Vagrant and provisioned with Puppet.